 The global economy, including credit and financial markets and the banking sector, has experienced extreme volatility and disruptions, including, among other things, severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, supply chain shortages, increases in inflation rates, bank failures, higher interest rates and uncertainty about economic stability.
-For example, the ongoing war between Russia and Ukraine has created extreme volatility in the global capital markets and may have further global economic consequences, including disruptions of the global supply chain and energy markets.
+For example, the ongoing war between Russia and Ukraine and the recent conflict between Israel and Hamas have each created volatility in the global capital markets and may have further global economic consequences, including disruptions of the global supply chain and energy markets.
 Any such volatility and disruptions may have adverse consequences on us or the third parties on whom we rely.
 If the equity and credit markets continue to deteriorate, it may make any necessary debt or equity financings more difficult to obtain in a timely manner or on favorable terms, more costly or more dilutive.
 Increased inflation rates can adversely affect us by increasing our costs, including labor and employee benefit costs.
 In addition, higher inflation and macro turmoil and uncertainty could also adversely affect our buyers and sellers, which could reduce demand for our products.
 These factors may negatively affect the market price of our common stock, regardless of our actual operating performance.